CentreForDigitalHumanities/I-analyzer/documentation/Django-project-settings.md

 URL of the logo of your organisation.
 This is used in emails sent to users.

-### `DEFAULT_FROM_EMAIL`

-The address from which emails to users should be sent.

-By default, a development server will use the [console backend](https://docs.djangoproject.com/en/5.0/topics/email/#console-backend) for emails, where it does not really matter what you fill in here.

 ### `NLTK_DATA_PATH`

 Some functionality on I-analyzer will download the stopwords corpus from [NLTK](https://nltk.readthedocs.io/en/latest/).
 This setting controls the directory where data downloaded from NLTK can be stored.